OBULI20/nss_capstone/README.md

 Analyzing the Data
-I did EDA around median income in each state and compared with influencing factors affecting savings for down payment and mortgage payments.
+I did Exploratory Data Analysis around median income,KPI(Key performance indicator) in each state and compared with influencing factors affecting savings for down payment and mortgage payments.

 Visualizing the Data